sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/overview-of-sql-server-in-a-sharepoint-server-2013-environment.md

 The databases that support SharePoint Server 2013 are either created automatically with the SharePoint Products Configuration Wizard or by database administrators when they manually configure SharePoint Server 2013.

-Microsoft does not support directly querying or modifying the databases that support SharePoint Server.
+Microsoft doesn't support directly querying or modifying the databases that support SharePoint Server.
 In SharePoint Server the Usage and Health Data Collection database does support schema modifications.

-The SQL Server databases that support SharePoint Server 2013 are subject to sizing limitations and to configuration recommendations that are not standard for SQL Server.
+The SQL Server databases that support SharePoint Server 2013 are subject to sizing limitations and to configuration recommendations that aren't standard for SQL Server.
 For more information, see [Storage and SQL Server capacity planning and configuration (SharePoint Server)](storage-and-sql-server-capacity-planning-and-configuration.md).

 ## SQL Server 2008 R2 with Service Pack 1 (SP1)
 <a name="sqlserverr2"> </a>